openbmc/pldm/README.md

 JSON updates.
 New PDR type support would require JSON updates as well as PDR generation code.
 The PDR generator is a map of PDR Type -> C++ lambda to create PDR entries for that type based on the JSON, and to update the central PDR repo.

+# BIOS Attributes Implementation

+The BIOS attributes, also known as BIOS parameters or configuration settings, are structured and represented in JSON files, conforming to the specifications outlined in the BIOS Management Profile.
+Each BIOS attribute is characterized by a name, type, and type-specific metadata and values.

+To accommodate the varying metadata associated with different attribute types, separate JSON files are created based on attribute types.
+These files include enum_attrs.json, integer_attrs.json, and string_attrs.json, tailored to enum, integer, and string attribute types respectively.

+For instance, integer attribute details within the JSON format include:
+{
+    "attribute_name": "integer_attribute",
+    "lower_bound": 0,
+    "upper_bound": 32,
+    "scalar_increment": 1,
+    "default_value": 0,
+    "helpText": "Attribute usage",
+    "displayName": "Display Name"
+}

+Since PLDM BIOS Attributes can vary across platforms and systems, it's essential to support system-specific BIOS attributes.
+To achieve this, BIOS JSON files are created under folders named after the system type.
+The system type information is fetched from the Entity Manager service, which hosts the compatible interface The compatible interface dynamically populates the Names property with the system type information.
+Given that the compatible interface and the Names property are dynamically created by the Entity Manager, determining the system type in the application space may take some time.
+Consequently, in cases where system-specific BIOS attribute support is needed, BIOS tables are built lazily after receiving the system type.

+To enable the system-specific BIOS attribute support within PLDM, the build option system-specific-bios-json can be utilized.
+This option facilitates the inclusion of JSON files containing BIOS attributes specific to different system types during runtime.